openflighthpc/concertim-cluster-builder/README.md

     ```bash
     docker build --network=host --tag concertim-cluster-builder:latest .
     ```
+3. Start the docker container
+    ```bash
+	docker run -d --name concertim-cluster-builder \
+        --stop-signal SIGINT \
+		--network=host \
+		--publish <Host>:42378:42378 \
+		concertim-cluster-builder
+    ```

+The above will start Cluster Builder with the example cluster type definitions enabled.
+To use alternate cluster type definitions see below.

 ## Configuration

-Concertim Cluster Builder has three separate elements to its configuration: 1) configuring access to the cloud environment; 2) configuring the network the service is exposed on; and 3) configuring the enabled cluster type definitions.
+Concertim Cluster Builder has three separate elements to its configuration: 1) configuring access to the cloud environment; and 2) configuring the enabled cluster type definitions.
 These are detailed below.

 ### Cloud environment access

 All required configuration to access the cloud environment is sent in the request to build a cluster.
 More details on the format can be found in the [API documentation](/docs/api.md).

-### Exposing the service on the desired network

-By default, Concertim cluster builder is configured to expose its service on all of the host machine's IP addresses.
-If this is not suitable for you, it can be configured by editing the `docker-compose.prod.yml` file and changing the `ports` entry.

 ### Cluster type definitions